000Sushant/hacking_windows7_using_metasploit/README.md

 msf> nmap --script="vuln" 192.168.126.132
 ```
 ![scan 3  result](https://github.com/000Sushant/metasploit_docs/blob/main/scan3.png)

-we identified that the target's machine is vulnerable for remote code execution, by the exploit smb-vuln-ms17-010. more details could be gathered from [CVE-2017-0143](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-0143).
+We identified that the target's machine is vulnerable for remote code execution, by the exploit smb-vuln-ms17-010. more details could be gathered from [CVE-2017-0143](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-0143).

 **Searching and Setting up the Exploit**